gayverjr/opencap/docs/interfaces/OpenMolcas.rst

 Step 1: Running OpenMolcas calculation
 ----------------------------------------
-To generate the one-particle densities required to construct the CAP matrix, the RASSI module must be executed with the TRD1 keyword activated.
-This keyword saves one-particle transition density matrices between each pair of RASSCF states as well as the one-particle density matrices for each state to a file titled $Jobname.rassi.h5.
+To generate the one-particle densities required to construct the CAP matrix, the RASSI module must be executed with the TRD1 and HEFF keywords activated.
+This keyword saves one-particle transition density matrices between each pair of XMS-rotated RASSCF states as well as the one-particle density matrices for each state to a file titled $Jobname.rassi.h5.
+Note that RASSI must be invoked after multi-state CASPT2 for the HEFF keyword to work.

 **Export transition densities with RASSI**